bellons91/personal-tech-notes/azure/Azure Storage Account/Azure Storage Redundancy Types.md

 ### Read-Access Geo-Redundant Storage (RA-GRS)

-Similar to GRS, but you can also read data from the secondary region.
+#RA-GRS is similar to #GRS, but you can also read data from the secondary region.

 Data might not be immediately updated due to RPO.

 ### Read-Access Geo-Zone-Redundant Storage (RA-GZRS)

-Similar to GZRS, but you can also read data from the secondary region.
+#RA-GZRS is similar to GZRS, but you can also read data from the secondary region.

-Data might not be immediately updated due to RPO.
+Data might not be immediately updated due to #RPO.